janvorisek/drie/docs/index.md

 # Drie

-Drie is a Vue 3 component library for THREE.js made with TypeScript and Composition API.
+Drie is a Vue 3 component library for [`three.js`](https://threejs.org/) inspired by `react-three-fiber` and `TroisJS`.
+It is made with TypeScript and Composition API.

 ::: warning
 Drie is under heavy development.
 The API may change in any time.
-Only basic components are supported now and the examples may be outdated.
+Only some components are supported now and the examples may be outdated.
 :::

 ## Example